JPWDEN/shale/README.md

 ## Example Usage
 The API is currently being hosted at `73.78.155.49:8080`.
+Because authentication is not required for this project, a username can be simply chosen, and todos added or changed based on that username, with the format listed in the above section.

 Below are usage examples for each endpoint using curl.
-The examples assume a user `tom` and that there is already data in the database that satisfies the request.
+The examples assume a username of `tom` and that there is already data in the database that satisfies the request.
+These examples are simply that; there is no telling whats actually in the database at any given moment.

 Get todos: `curl -vv 73.78.155.49:8080/todo/tom`